 Register now and grab your free ultimate anatomy study guide!

-Structure of the tooth seen in crossection.
+Structure and surrounding structures of a tooth seen in cross section.

 Hi everyone!
 It's Nicole from Kenhub here, and welcome to our tutorial on the anatomy of the tooth.
 So, thanks for joining me in today's lecture about the tooth and I want to begin just by talking a little bit about why we have a tutorial on the tooth and how much we're going to go into it.